andrewdavidmackenzie/flow/lib/flow_execution.md

 Initial values are made available in the inputs to the values and their state set to runnable.

 ## Execution Loop
-Functions/Values with status "runnable" are run
-Output produced is made available to all connected inputs Status of Functions/Values are updated based on availability of data on all inputs
+Outputs produced are made available to all connected inputs Status of Functions/Values are updated based on availability of data on all inputs Functions/Values with status "runnable" are run, producing outputs.